What if Church was different?

 - Meet God in private silence and meditation

 The hope is these experiences will also encourage people to get connected with home groups and dive into deeper topics in more personal settings and develop better friendships.
-Home groups are arguably the most successful thing about the existing church model, and echo the model seen in Acts, so let’s work with that.
+Home groups are arguably the most successful thing about the existing church model, and reflect the model seen in Acts, so let’s work with that.

 There will be volunteer staff which are certified spiritual guides, who are trained to talk and pray with new visitors.
 As one gets involved in the church, you can sign up to contribute to these roles.